Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/07) Transitions Animation.md

-# Transistions
+# Transitions
+There are two steps in creating a fragment transition

-You can use transistions to define enter and exit effects.
-These transisions can be defined in XML resource files.
+## 1) You can use transistions to define enter and exit effects.
+Define these transistion in an XML file.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <transitionManager xmlns:android="http://schemas.android.com/apk/res/android">